seanpm2001/SeansAudioDB/Music/1.1 Music (GitHub)/Part 1/Ukraine_National_Anthem/2022/Daily/README.md

 <details><summary><p><b>[Click/tap here to expand/collapse a full timeline (Russo-Ukrainian war)]</b></p></summary>

 _This list is currently a work in progress, and is not yet caught up_

+### 2016, June 10th continuation error

+A severe error was spotted (9 days were missing) and now I have to figure out what to do before I can resume this list.
+I will try to fix this tomorrow (2022, Friday, December 9th)

+Internal notes:

+Since I am copying 1 month at a time, then pasting it back and adding in the numbers via find & replace, this issue likely won't reoccur once a full year of good data is added, unless you are to partially copy a month, like what may have happened here.

 - [x] 🇺🇦️ Day 1: 2014, February 20th
 - [x] 🇺🇦️ Day 2: 2014, February 21st